Naming conventions

 More detailed information can be found here.

-User created names should be snake_case
+User created names should be snake_case in general

 Database and Schema